ishamd/Alexa-Skill-Music-Nerd-Trivia/README.md

 Full Skill Description:
 -----------------------
-Listen to a 10 second audio clip of a popular song and see if you can guess the artist!
+Listen to a 10 second audio clip of a popular song and see if you can guess the artist.
-Players can choose from four possible answers and Alexa will keep track of your score as you go!
+Players can choose from four possible answers and Alexa will keep track of your score as you go.
-Audio samples represent popular songs from the last several decades!
+Audio samples represent popular songs from the last several decades.
-Have fun!!

 Example Phrases:
 -----------------------
-"Alexa, play music nerd trivia."
+"Alexa, play music nerd trivia."<br />
-"Alexa, repeat question."
+"Alexa, repeat question."<br />
 "Alexa, help."

 Technologies Leveraged